the-second-trial/the-second-trial/README.md

-# the-second-trial
+# The 2nd Trial
-A repository for publications on the Italian State Exam's Mathematics Trial.
+A repository for the publications of The 2nd Trial blog.

 ---